San Jose, California, Wrongful Termination Attorney

-At Mesirow & Fink, we have over three decades of experience handling complex employment law issues, including wrongful termination claims.
-Steven Fink and our team of lawyers and staff can explain your legal rights and options if you were wrongfully discharged.
+At The Law Offices of Steven M. Fink, we have over four decades of experience handling complex employment law issues, including wrongful termination claims.
+Steven Fink and his team of lawyers and staff can explain your legal rights and options if you were wrongfully discharged.

 Serving Victims of Wrongful Termination

 We want to hear your story, and will respond to e-mail inquiries.
 Our firm is committed to offering traditional legal services that focus on personalized, caring attention for every client.
 We will provide you with a clear explanation of the law as it applies to your unique wrongful termination story.